Néstor Rossi

 Néstor Raúl "Pipo" Rossi (Buenos Aires, 10 May 1925 – 13 June 2007) was an Argentine footballer who played as a midfielder.

 Playing career

 Nicknamed "Pipo", he started his career at River Plate, playing from 1945 to 1949, and then again from 1955 to 1958, winning a total of 5 Argentine leagues.
 In total, Rossi played 155 matches for River Plate scoring 7 goals.
-From 1949 to 1955 he played in Colombia for Millonarios winning 6 championships.
+From 1949 to 1954 he played in Colombia for Millonarios winning six trophies.
 He also had a spell in Argentine Huracán, playing 54 matches.

 Rossi played for the Argentina national football team during the 1958 FIFA World Cup, as well as in the Copa América in several occasions, winning the 1947 and 1957 editions.
+Along with Brazilian Djalma Santos, he was the only player to be unanimously voted into the 1957 South American Championship squad.